See the Hotel Truth. Book with confidence.

 • Rooms in the tower, which is what I had, run 370 square feet.

-• Ask for a room as high up in the 24-story tower as possible.
-Check out my view from from the 21st floor.
-It doesn't get any better than that.
+• Ask for a room as high up in the 24-story tower as possible for the best view.

 • Beds feature Stearns & Foster Plush Pillowtop mattresses and 100 percent Egyptian cotton Frette 300-thread-count linens and duvet.

-• First-class bathrooms featuring separate walk-in showers and deep tubs, plush bathrobes, and Miller Harris bath products
+• First-class bathrooms featuring separate walk-in showers and deep tubs, plush bathrobes, and Le Labo toiletries

-• Great tech: iPod docks; 37-inch LG flat-screen TVs with 70 channels (about twice as many as most of the hotels I stayed at in San Francisco)
+• Great tech: iPod docks and 37-inch LG flat-screen TVs with 70 channels

 Features